 You’ll need to be careful to only deduct the portion directly attributable to your business.
 To do so, you'll need to calculate what percentage of the time your property was used by you for personal reasons, versus what percentage of the time it was rented out to others.
 You'd then use that occupancy percentage to determine the portion of your expenses that is deductible.

-For example, if you rent your whole ski cabin out for 6 month of the year, and occupy the property yourself for the other 6 months, then you can claim 50% of the above expenses for the year as a deduction!
+For example, if you rent your whole ski cabin out for 6 months of the year, and occupy the property yourself for the other 6 months, then you can claim 50% of the above expenses for the year as a deduction!

 If you prefer not to calculate occupancy by bedrooms, you can also perform a similar calculation using square footage.
-For example, 1000 square feet of a 2,000 square foot apartment would constitute 25% of the space.
+For example, 1000 square feet of a 2,000-square-foot apartment would constitute 25% of the space.